Social Media Magic

 - The consistency of execution

-- The commitment of company leaders to planning and integration into the company’s marketing and business plan
+- The commitment of company leaders to plan and integrate SMM into the company’s overall marketing plan

 In this stage, you use paid promotion to drive traffic to your website, promote engagement and drive leads and sales.